Harris v. Garner

 A. The Plain Language of the Statute

 We begin our construction of section 1997e(e) where courts should always begin the process of legislative interpretation, and where they often should end it as well, which is with the words of the statutory provision.
 See United States v.
 Gilbert, 198 F.3d 1293, 1298 (11th Cir.1999) (citing United States v.
-Steele, 147 F.3d 1316, 1318 (11th Cir.1998) (en banc) ("In construing a statute we must begin, and often should end as well, with the language of the statute itself.") (citations omitted)); see also Connecticut Nat'l Bank v.
+Steele, 147 F.3d 1316, 1318 (11th Cir.1998) (en banc) (“In construing a statute we must begin, and often should end as well, with the language of the statute itself.”) (citations omitted)); see also Connecticut Nat’l Bank v.
 Germain, 503 U.S. 249, 253-54, 112 S.Ct.
-1146, 1149, 117 L.Ed.2d 391 (1992) ("[I]n interpreting a statute a court should always turn first to one, cardinal canon before all others," which is "that courts must presume that a legislature says in a statute what it means and means in a statute what it says there;" and "[w]hen the words of a statute are unambiguous, then, this first canon is also the last: judicial inquiry is complete.") (citations and marks omitted).
+1146, [973]*9731149, 117 L.Ed.2d 391 (1992) (“[I]n interpreting a statute a court should always ton first to one, cardinal canon before all others,” which is “that courts must presume that a legislature says in a statute what it means and means in a statute what it says there;” and “[w]hen the words of a statute are unambiguous, then, this first canon is also the last: judicial inquiry is complete.”) (citations and marks omitted).

-Insofar as the issue before us is concerned, the operative language of section 1997e(e) is "No federal civil action may be brought by a prisoner confined ...," and the loadbearing word is "brought," a derivative of the verb "bring" in the third person singular, passive voice.
-The dispositive question is whether "bring" means to commence or start a lawsuit, or instead means to maintain or continue it to conclusion.2
+Insofar as the issue before us is concerned, the operative language of section 1997e(e) is “No federal civil action may be brought by a prisoner confined ...,” and the load-bearing word is “brought,” a derivative of the verb “bring” in the third person singular, passive voice.
+The dispositive question is whether “bring” means to commence or start a lawsuit, or instead means to maintain or continue it to conclusion.2

-The standard legal dictionary answers that question as follows: "To 'bring' an action or suit has a settled customary meaning at law, and refers to the initiation of legal proceedings in a suit."
-Black's Law Dictionary 192 (6th ed.1990); accord 5 Words and Phrases, "Begun" (1968) (defining "begun" or "brought" to mean "commenced").
+The standard legal dictionary answers that question as follows: “To ‘bring’ an action or suit has a settled customary meaning at law, and refers to the initiation of legal proceedings in a suit.”
+Black’s Law Dictionary 192 (6th ed.1990); accord 5 Words and Phrases, “Begun” (1968) (defining “begun” or “brought” to mean “commenced”).
 That is the generally accepted meaning of the term, and this is not the first time we have had occasion to say so.
 In EEOC v.
-Eastern Airlines, Inc., 736 F.2d 635, 639 (11th Cir.1984), we were called upon to interpret section 7(c)(1) of the Age Discrimination in Employment Act, which provides that the right of any person "to bring" a private action under that statute terminates upon the commencement of an enforcement action by the EEOC.
-The defendant in the case argued that "to bring" means filing or continuing a lawsuit, so that once the EEOC starts an enforcement action, section 7(c)(1) bars a private plaintiff from continuing a previously filed lawsuit.
+Eastern Airlines, Inc., 736 F.2d 635, 639 (11th Cir.1984), we were called upon to interpret section 7(c)(1) of the Age Discrimination in Employment Act, which provides that the right of any person “to bring” a private action under that statute terminates upon the commencement of an enforcement action by the EEOC.
+The defendant in the case argued that “to bring” means filing or continuing a lawsuit, so that once the EEOC starts an enforcement action, section 7(c)(1) bars a private plaintiff from continuing a previously filed lawsuit.
 See id. at 639.
-We rejected that position, agreeing instead with the Second Circuit's decision in Burns v.
-Equitable Life Assurance Soc. of the U.S., 696 F.2d 21, 23 (2d Cir.1982), that "the words 'to bring' mean only 'to commence,' rather than to 'commence or maintain.' " See EEOC, 736 F.3d at 639-40.
+We rejected that position, agreeing instead with the Second Circuit’s decision in Bums v.
+Equitable Life Assurance Soc. of the U.S., 696 F.2d 21, 23 (2d Cir.1982), that “the words ‘to bring’ mean only ‘to commence,’ rather than to ‘commence or maintain.’ ” See EEOC, 736 F.3d at 639-40.
 The same is true here.

-The Supreme Court has reached an identical conclusion about the meaning of "bring" and "brought."
+The Supreme Court has reached an identical conclusion about the meaning of “bring” and “brought.”
 Hoffman v.
 Blaski, 363 U.S. 335, 341, 80 S.Ct.
-1084, 1089, 4 L.Ed.2d 1254 (1960), involved 28 U.S.C. § 1404(a), the venue provision which permits the transfer of "any civil action to any other district or division where it might have been brought."
-The argument was made that because the statute is remedial, the words " 'where it might have been brought' should be held to relate not only to the time of the bringing of the action, but also to the time of the transfer."
+1084, 1089, 4 L.Ed.2d 1254 (1960), involved 28 U.S.C. § 1404(a), the venue provision which permits the transfer of “any civil action to any other district or division where it might have been brought.”
+The argument was made that because the statute is remedial, the words “‘where it might have been brought’ should be held to relate not only to the time of the bringing of the action, but also to the time of the transfer.”
 See id. at 342, 80 S.Ct. at 1089.
-The Supreme Court rejected that position, in large part because the statutory language was "unambiguous, direct [and] clear," id. at 343, 80 S.Ct. at 1089, and interpreting "might have been brought" to refer to anything other than the time the lawsuit was filed would "do violence to the plain words" of the statute.
+The Supreme Court rejected that position, in large part because the statutory language was “unambiguous, direct [and] clear,” id. at 343, 80 S.Ct. at 1089, and interpreting “might have been brought” to refer to anything other than the time the lawsuit was filed would “do violence to the plain words” of the statute.
 Id. at 344, 80 S.Ct. at 1090.
 The same is true here.

 This is not new ground.
 The Supreme Court first broke it one hundred and seventeen years ago, when it had occasion to apply a legislative requirement that a lawsuit be “brought within 90 days after the [974] decision” of a government official.
 The Court said this: